 - To develop the educational infrastructure for the school to improve the quality of teaching and learning

 - Strengthening of implementation and monitoring plan with involvement of all stakeholders such as teachers, parents and government departments.

-Dropout rate is the prime and foremost objective of the project.
+Addressing the dropout rate is the prime and foremost objective of the project.
 The project area is quite typical as the communities do not tend to continue the studies of their children.
 There are several socioeconomic and cultural factors for dropping the children from education.
-Hence the dropout rate is fluctuating every year.
-The project has made its efforts to the core to reduce dropout rate but the impact was not so remarkable as the other factors at community level are not addressed.
-The focus of the project was on the schools rather on the communities.
+Hence the dropout rate fluctuates every year.
+The project has made efforts to reduce dropout rate but saw limited impact as the focus of the project was on the schools rather than on the communities.